efimov82/search_path/README.md

 Testing project to search journey path from start point to end point.

-Description task: Search Shortest path in an unweighted oriented graph
+Description task: Search Shortest path in an unweighted oriented graph (details in ./task_description.txt)

 File with data: ./listCards.txt.
 Format: